Maciej Kazimierz Sarbiewski: Life

-Returning to the Polish-Lithuanian Commonwealth, Sarbiewski taught rhetoric, philosophy, and theology at Vilnius University from 1626 to 1635, was then made preacher to King Władysław, and was for four years companion in his travels.
+Returning to the Polish–Lithuanian Commonwealth, Sarbiewski taught rhetoric, philosophy, and theology at Vilnius University from 1626 to 1635, was then made preacher to King Władysław, and was for four years companion in his travels.
 The fame of Sarbiewski is as wide as the world of letters.
-He was gifted with remarkable general talent, especially in music and the fine arts, but his chief excellence was as a poet versed in all the metres of the ancients.
+He knew music and the fine arts, but he was an expert at poetry versed in all the metres of the ancients.
 He was especially devoted to Horace, whose Odes he knew by heart.
 He also made the lyrical poetry of Pindar his own.
 To his familiarity with these great poets he added an industry which has given the splendid yield of his poetic works.
 The latest edition of these, printed at Stara Wieś in 1892, embraces four books of lyrics, a book of epodes, his posthumous Silviludia (Woodland Notes), and his book of epigrams.
 Of all these the lyrics furnish the best example of his qualities of mind and heart.
 All are pitched in a high key of thought, sentiment, or passion.
 His themes are for the most part love and devotion for Christ Crucified, for Our Blessed Lady, or friendship for a noble patron, such as Bishop Łubieński, Cardinal Francesco Barberini, nephew to Urban VIII, and that pontiff himself, whom he hailed as his Maecenas in several odes of exquisite finish.
 His noblest and most sustained efforts, however, are his patriotic odes upon the fatherland, the Knights of Poland, and kindred subjects.
 His tenderest pieces are those in praise of the rose, the violet, and the grasshopper, in which he rivals the grace and happy touch of Horace himself.
 He was crowned poeta laureatus by King Władysław IV Vasa.
 Urban VIII named him one of the revisers of the hymns of the Breviary, and he in particular is credited with having softened their previous ruggedness of metre.
 Some critics have urged that in his love of Horace he went so far as to become servile in imitating him, while others again have made a very virtue out of this close imitation.
 As a religious he was noted for his love of solitude, turning from the attractions of court life to solitude, prayer, and useful study and occupation.